Marion Bailey: Film

-As well as Leigh's films, Bailey has appeared as Mrs Peach in Debbie Isitt's Nasty Neighbours (2000), Mary in the Craig Ferguson film I'll Be There and Mrs Adams in S.J.Clarkson's "Toast" (2010).
-Bailey starred as Mrs Booth in Mr. Turner (2014) and appeared in The Lady in the Van (2015), Allied (2016), Dead in a Week or Your Money Back (2018), Lady Conyngham in Leigh's Peterloo (2018) and played Dinah in Stephen Cookson's "Brighton"(2019).
-She co starred with Ben Whishaw in the 2023 Short film Good Boy which was shortlisted for Best Live Action Short Film at the 96th Academy Awards.
+Bailey has frequently collaborated with her partner Mike Leigh, such as playing Mrs Booth in Mr. Turner (2014) and Lady Conyngham in Peterloo (2018).
+Bailey has appeared as Mrs Peach in Debbie Isitt's Nasty Neighbours (1999), Mary in the Craig Ferguson film I'll Be There, and Mrs Adams in Toast (2010).
+She also appeared in The Lady in the Van (2015), Allied (2016), Dead in a Week or Your Money Back (2018), and played Dinah in Stephen Cookson's Brighton (2019).
+She co starred with Ben Whishaw in the 2023 short film Good Boy which was shortlisted for Best Live Action Short Film at the 96th Academy Awards.

 Television

 Bailey's television work includes Inspector Morse, Casualty, The Bill, Holby City, Midsomer Murders, Agatha Christie's Poirot, A Touch of Frost, Dalziel and Pascoe, Big Deal, Boon, The Bretts, The Ruth Rendell Mysteries, No More Dying Then, Stay Lucky, Heat of the Sun, Micawber, New Tricks, Monday Monday, Being Human and Case Histories.
 In 1995, she had a recurring role as Avis in the long-running ITV series Shine on Harvey Moon.
 She also played leading roles in several popular 1980s TV series, including To Have and to Hold, Jury and Charlie.

-In 2000, she played Wendy in Carlton's comedy-drama series The Thing About Vince.
+In 2000, she played Wendy in Carlton's comedy-drama series The Thing About Vince...
 She has also appeared in many single TV dramas and films including Woyzeck, Way Upstream, Zackharov, Raspberry, Coppers, Derailed, Toast and Jane Austen's Persuasion.
-She played Jill in the BBC Three comedy series Him and Her, Sue in The Trials of Jimmy Rose, Ingrid in Temple, Cara in Britannia for Sky.
-She played Queen Elizabeth The Queen Mother in seasons 3 and 4 of international Netflix series The Crown, for which she was the recipient of a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Television Drama Series.

-She has most recently appeared in Shakespeare and Hathaway, Endeavour and the Netflix dramas Obsession and All the Light We Cannot See.
+She played Jill in the BBC Three comedy series Him & Her, Sue in The Trials of Jimmy Rose, Ingrid in Temple, and Cara in Britannia for Sky.
+She played Queen Elizabeth the Queen Mother in seasons 3 and 4 of the Netflix series The Crown, for which she was a recipient of two Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Drama Series.
+She has most recently appeared in Shakespeare & Hathaway, Endeavour, and the Netflix dramas Obsession and All the Light We Cannot See.